8. Creating Functions¶

 six_pack_volume = volume_cylinder(2.5, 5) * 6

 There is a big difference between a function that prints a value and a function that returns a value.
-Look at the code below and try it out.
+Look at the code below.
+Pause for a bit and make sure you can follow how it works.
+Read the comments.
+This is a common source of confusion for new programmers, so spend a bit of time studying it.

 def calculate_average(a, b): """ Calculate an average of two numbers """ result = (a + b) / 2 return result # Pretend you have some code here x = 45 y = 56 # Wait, how do I print the result of this? calculate_average(x, y)